fenago/ml-scikit-keras-tensorflow/labs/lab_19.md

 but when you have a walking robot, or a working chatbot, or whatever else you fancy to build, it will be immensely rewarding.

-My greatest hope is that this book will inspire you to build a wonderful ML application that will benefit all of us!
+My greatest hope is that this course will inspire you to build a wonderful ML application that will benefit all of us!
 What will it be?

 ---*Aurélien Géron, June 17, 2019*